planetlabs/planet-client-python/docs/cli-concepts.md

 To take full advantage of all that Planet's CLI offers there are a few concepts and tools that are worth explaining.

+**NOTE:** This document is still a work in progress, but we'll work to flesh it out.
+We'll leave it up since there's still a bit of good information.

 ## Core Unix Concepts

 If you are completely new to the command-line we recommend starting with a real introductory